 A. WEC has helped us on more than one occasion when we needed funds to grow our business.
 If you are growing quickly, or you plan to do so, it is important to have a lending resource that can help you fund your expansion plans.
 In addition to providing funds, WEC has advised us on customer presentations, general business practices, and growth strategies.
 WEC is also very supportive of women who want to attend business events in the US.

 Q. What inspired you to take the leap and start your own business?

 A. I was inspired by a marketing teacher during my horticulture training at Kwantlen.
 He told me that I had some really great ideas and the industry needed me.
 It took me a few years after graduating with my diploma to take the leap from employee to business owner.

 I finally jumped in when I found my market niche.
 I observed there was an opportunity in the Indoor Plant market for attractive containers creatively matched with indoor plants.
 Consumers were looking for convenience and style to fill their houseplant, office plant and plant gift-giving needs.

 Q. What is the biggest lesson you learned when starting your business?

-A. Be surrounded by like-minded people that have experience in business!
-Being part of a tight knit, serious, focused, business group (with strict confidentiality) has helped me take that leap from start up to success.
+A. Be surrounded by like-minded people that have experience in the business!
+Being part of a tight-knit, serious, focused, business group (with strict confidentiality) has helped me take that leap from start-up to success.
 As my business has expanded, I have found groups and entrepreneurs who keep me challenged and help me grow as an entrepreneur.
 I have also learned to invest in my learning as success can only come from being knowledgeable and staying updated with the latest in my industry.